DAM-Finance/dReservoir_EVM/readme.md

 ## Documentation

 Take a look at this [high level flow diagram](docs/High-level%20protocol%20flows.png) for an idea of how the protocol operates at a high-level and the various stakeholers which are involved.
+There is also a [function-call level diagram](docs/function%20level%20flow%20diagram.png) which shows how the contracts compose to form the entire protocol.
+In this diagram, it is worth noting that:

+1. Contracts marked with an asterisk are not yet completed but we have included them i nthe diagram.
+2. The staking contract has not yet been added to the diagram as we are still finalising the design.
+3. We have also left of the individual permissioning admin functions (e.g.`rely` `deny`) for each of the anxillary contracts.

 Contract specific documentation: